Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: Main Results

-In this section, we propose a receding-horizon variant of \eqref{eq:inf_horizon_problem_intro} defined at the multi-agent level, where we incorporate additional constraints referred to as ``Lasso constraints" that effectively shape the feasible domain.
-By enforcing a terminal condition aligned with the Lasso constraints, the resulting trajectories exhibit a recurring pattern.
+In this section, we propose a receding-horizon variant of \eqref{eq:inf_horizon_problem_intro} by incorporating additional constraints and terminal conditions that enforce trajectories to exhibit a recurring pattern.
 Next, we recall the following definitions.

 \begin{definition} For the system \eqref{eq:MAS}, we denote the precursor set to a set $\cS\subset \cX$ as follows

 \end{definition}

 \begin{definition}[one-Step Controllable Set] For the admissible set $\cX$ and a given target set $\cS\subseteq \cX$ the one-step controllable set $\cC_1(\cS)$ of the system \eqref{eq:MAS} is defined as